Killdozer (film)

-Killdozer! is a 1974 made for TV science-fiction horror movie, adapted from a 1944 novella of the same name by Theodore Sturgeon.
+Killdozer is a 1974 made for TV science-fiction horror movie, adapted from a 1944 novella of the same name by Theodore Sturgeon.
 A comic book adaptation appeared the same year, in Marvel Comics' Worlds Unknown #6 (April 1974).
 The film has since gained a cult following.

 Plot

 A meteorite crashes onto the Earth's surface on an island off the coast of Africa.
-Countless years later, after natural forces have buried it and restored the local environment, six construction workers are boated to the island to begin work building an airstrip for an oil drilling company at the crash site on the uninhabited island.
+Years later, after natural forces have buried it and restored the local environment, six construction workers are boated to the island to begin work building an airstrip for an oil drilling company at the crash site on the uninhabited island.
+A recovering alcoholic, foreman Kelly, is in charge, but this is his last chance to redeem himself; if he fails this project, he will almost certainly be fired and face abysmal job prospects.

-Foreman Kelly (Clint Walker) and bulldozer driver Mack (Robert Urich) uncover the meteorite (though they do not know what it is), which emits a strange sound.
-When the bulldozer (a Caterpillar D9 in the movie, a Caterpillar D7 in the novella) is used to try to shift the meteorite, it emits a blue light that moves to, and seems to possess, the bulldozer.
+Kelly and bulldozer driver Mack uncover the meteorite, which emits a strange sound.
+When the bulldozer is used to try to shift the meteorite, it emits a blue light that moves to, and seems to possess, the bulldozer.
 Mack, standing nearby as this occurs, falls ill and then dies some hours later.
-Chub (Neville Brand), the team's mechanic, cannot find anything wrong with the inoperative bulldozer, but can hear the odd sound from the blade.
+Chub, the team's mechanic, cannot find anything wrong with the inoperative bulldozer, but can hear the odd sound from the blade.
 Kelly orders that the bulldozer not be used.

-Beltran (James A. Watson Jr.) ignores the prohibition and starts the bulldozer, bringing it to malevolent life.
-It destroys the camp's only two-way radio and begins a rampage, killing the workers one by one.
-It seems to run indefinitely in spite of a limited fuel capacity.
-The machine has some rudimentary intelligence and guile and hunts down the men.
+Beltran ignores the prohibition and starts the bulldozer, bringing it to malevolent life, indwelt by the entity.
+It destroys the camp's radio and begins a rampage, killing the workers one by one.
+It seems to run indefinitely despite a limited fuel capacity.
+The entity that indwells the machine has some rudimentary intelligence and guile: it hunts down the men.

-The crew is soon reduced to just Kelly and Dennis (Carl Betz).
-Running out of options, with the expected relief crew not due to arrive just yet, they amuse themselves by convicting the bulldozer of murder, then consider methods of "execution": it is too heavy to hang, and too big for the gas chamber.
-They then realize it might be able to be electrocuted.
-They lure it to a trap consisting of steel Marston Matting (used for constructing temporary runways during World War II) connected to a generator.
+The crew is soon reduced to just Kelly and Dennis.
+Running out of options, with the expected relief crew not due to arrive just yet, they amuse themselves by convicting the entity/bulldozer of murder, then consider methods of "execution": it is too heavy to hang, and too big for the gas chamber.
+They then realize electrocution may be possible.
+They lure it to a trap consisting of steel Marston Matting connected to a generator.

-As the bulldozer is electrified, the alien entity emerges as an aura around the machine, then finally fades.
-The men shut down the power and check the blade: no sound.
-Though Kelly realizes his story will not be believed as he is a recovering alcoholic, and this job was his last chance to redeem himself, he intends to tell the truth.
+As the high voltage electricity conducts through the bulldozer, the alien entity emerges as an aura around the machine.
+Still, there is nothing close by for it to transfer to: the aura finally fades.
+The men shut down the power and checked the blade: no sound.
+Though Kelly realizes his story will not be believed, he intends to tell the truth.